 Find the full set of Supply Chain Management concentration requirements in Northeastern’s Course Catalog.
-Concentrations are taken as a complement to one of the business degree programs offered.
+Concentrations are taken as a complement to one of the business degree programs offered, including the BS in Business Administration and the BS in International Business.
 Upperclassmen: Please consult the Course Catalog appropriate to your class year and your academic advisor to ensure your coursework is on track.

 My co-ops were all at Johnson & Johnson and it was there that I really saw how supply chain affects the overall business and how it is all about the customer.Rebecca Dodier, BSBA’17